 Châteaux of Loire Valley

 A fairytale-esque French tourism takes people to Châteaux of Loire Valley.
 A picture-perfect setting of the slow-flowing Lorie River dotted with castles along the banks and tranquil wooded landscapes – that’s something everyone dreams of but France actually have them!
 The Lorie Valley nestled between Chalonnes-sur-Lorie and Sully-sur-Lorie is France’s largest site listed under UNESCO world heritage.
 This place served as kings’ retreat because between the 15th century and 16th century, the kings of France built grand palaces here simply because they wanted to enjoy and be entertained.
 Some examples will be Château de Chenonceau, Château de Chambord, Château d’Azay-le-Rideau, Parc des Mini-Châteaux etc. Châteaux of Loire Valley remains one of best tourist attractions in France, especially for those with children.

 There are places in France for nature lovers.
 Those prefer natural sightseeing in France over kingly grandeurs that France has to offer, French Alps has no parallel.
 France is home to Mont Blanc – the highest mountain peak in the whole of Europe.
 The snow-capped peaks with glittering crystal-clear lakes, lush green pine forests, tranquil valleys and roaring waterfalls – that’s pure heaven.
 For the adrenaline junkies, the French Alps offer cross-country skiing, snowboarding, alpine skiing and more.
 But for those who still want to find human marks, an ancient château in Annecy, the Chamonix village with a traditional charm and spa towns like Evian-Les-Bain and Aix-les-Bains serve the purpose just perfectly!

 Pyrenees and Dordogne

-A couple of MUST-VISIT sites during France travel are Pyrenees and Dordogne.
+A couple of MUST-VISIT sites during your awesome France travel shindigs are Pyrenees and Dordogne.
 These are the places to go in France where people just usher into the distant past and uncover the majestic prehistoric cave arts.
 The Vallée de la Vézère in Dordogne is home to Lascaux Cave where one finds the finest known Paleolithic art in the whole of the world.
 Unfortunately, the cave is now closed and no longer allows tourists to ensure that the cave paintings are preserved.
 The replicas of those paintings are however made available in Lascaux II.